Basic care of

 Goats love treats: Fallen tree branches, Grapes/raisins,

-Goats Love watermelon & rinds, and those un-carved Halloween
+Goats Love watermelon and bananas, and un-carved Halloween

 pumpkins.
 Cut them open and they will gobble them up.